-Ehlena Fry and her service dog, Wonder, are watching the U.S. Supreme Court as the justices take on the case of a school that refused to allow the dog to accompany the girl to class.
+All Ehlena Fry and her service dog, Wonder, wanted was to be together, and now the U.S. Supreme Court has ruled in their favor.
+The court ruled that the 13-year-old disabled girl and her family can pursue a lawsuit against a school that refused to allow the dog to accompany her to class.

 Ehlena was born with cerebral palsy, a condition that severely limited what she could do physically.
 When the little girl was 5, her pediatrician recommended that she get a service dog to help her become more independent.
 The community around her home in Brooklyn, Michigan, worked to help her family come up with the $13,000 needed to get a dog, reports NPR.
 They contributed money and held a basketball tournament at a local school to raise funds so her family could bring home a well-trained, fluffy white goldendoodle named Wonder.

 Wonder and Ehlena quickly bonded, reports the ACLU of Michigan, as the certified service dog helped the little girl gain her independence.
 He could turn on lights and open and close doors for her, pick up things that she dropped, and help her take off her coat.
 Wonder could help Ehlena balance as she moved from her walker onto a chair or a toilet seat.
 With his help, she was ready to start kindergarten.

 And that's when the problems started.
 When Ehlena showed up with Wonder at school, she was told the dog was not permitted.
 School administrators said that a human aide could do all the things Wonder could do.